Occidental College: Campus

-The campus is also noted for its outdoor Remsen Bird Amphitheater, also called the Remsen Bird Hillside Theatre, where between 1960 and 1996, a season of summer plays were performed, including Shakespeare plays and musicals.
-However, financial cutbacks caused the theater department to end its summer festival programs.
-Since 1996 the Occidental Children's Theater has instead performed there each summer.
+The campus is noted for the outdoor Remsen Bird Amphitheater, where between 1960 and 1996 plays and musicals were performed in the summer.
+Financial cutbacks caused the theater department to end the summer festival programs.
+Since 1996 the Occidental Children's Theater has performed there each summer.

-In 1989, the college dedicated Keck Theater, a post-modern theater with a movable stage and seating arrangements for a variety of different types of shows.
-It was designed by the architectural firm of Kanmnitzer and Cotton.
-The James Barrie version of the play Peter Pan was the first show performed at the opening ceremony in the summer of 1989.

 Occidental College was ranked as the sixth "Most Beautiful" campus by Newsweek in 2012.
 The campus is home to a 1-megawatt ground-mounted solar array, which is the largest hillside array on an American college campus and the largest of its kind in Los Angeles.
 The 4,886-panel installation was completed in Spring 2013 and inaugurated on the school's 126-year anniversary.